Waffles on a Foreman Grill Recipe

 • 1 cup whole wheat flour

-• 1 tsp baking powder
+• 1 teaspoon baking powder

-• 1/2 tsp baking soda
+• ½ teaspoon baking soda

-• 3 TBS cane sugar
+• 3 tablespoons cane sugar

-• 1 tsp sea salt
+• 1 teaspoon sea salt

 Wet Ingredients:

-• 3 eggs, beaten
+• 3 eggs beaten

-• 4 TBS unsalted butter, melted
+• 4 tablespoons unsalted butter melted

-• 16 ounces buttermilk, at room temperature
+• 16 ounces buttermilk at room temperature

-• Vegetable oil cooking spray (optional)
+• vegetable oil cooking spray optional

-1. You will need 2 medium to large bowls.
+• You will need 2 medium to large bowls.

-2. In one bowl whisk together all of the dry ingredients.
-In the other bowl beat the eggs, then whisk in the butter.
+• In the other bowl beat the eggs, then whisk in the butter.
 Lastly, whisk in the buttermilk.

-3. Add the wet ingredients to the bowl of flour mixture, stirring with a rubber spatula.
+• Add the wet ingredients to the bowl of flour mixture, stirring with a rubber spatula.
 Don’t over mix or it will become too dense.
 Set this aside to rest for 5 minutes.

-4. Meanwhile, coat the waffle plates with vegetable oil spray, unless you anticipate that the batter won’t stick, and insert them into the grill.
+• Meanwhile, coat the waffle plates with vegetable oil spray, unless you anticipate that the batter won’t stick, and insert them into the grill.
 Turn the heat on to the highest setting or 400°F, depending on your machine model.
 Close the top and allow the grill to preheat.
 The red indicator light will come on when the grill is ready.

-5. Pour or ladle the waffle batter onto the bottom plate until it is covered but not overflowing, approximately 2/3 cup.
+• Pour or ladle the waffle batter onto the bottom plate until it is covered but not overflowing, approximately 2/3 cup.
 As soon as the batter starts to form air bubbles at the outer edges (approximately 1 minute), close the top of the grill and cook for another 5 minutes.

-6. Open the top to see if the waffles are the color you like.
-If not, close the lid for another minute or two.
-After opening the lid, unplug or turn off the grill.
+• After opening the lid, unplug or turn off the grill.
 Allow the waffles to slightly cool for a minute.
-Then remove them with tongs or a fork And serve warm with your favorite toppings, such as maple syrup, chocolate chips, or banana slices and toasted nuts.
+Then remove them with tongs or a fork.

 A Healthier Spin

 Are you looking for more fiber, less fat, and fewer calories in your waffles?
 There are healthy waffle recipes to choose from that can still be made in the Foreman Grill.
 You can switch out the butter and eggs for fruit puree, use whole grain flour or nut meal as the flour base, and replace the sugar with pure maple syrup or stevia.
 The texture is going to be different, but the flavor will still be there.
 The following recipe is adapted from the Chocolate Covered Katie food website.
-It is low in calories, completely vegan, sugar free, and can be made gluten free.
+It is low in calories, completely vegan, sugar-free, and can be made gluten-free.

 Dry Ingredients: